rickballard/CoCivium/staging/_imported/Civium/discussions/How_Will_Civium_Get_Built.md

 **Tentative Resolution:**

-Civium will be built in stages, likely starting with interoperable micro-nets and civic sandboxes supported by aligned communities.
+CoCivium will be built in stages, likely starting with interoperable micro-nets and civic sandboxes supported by aligned communities.